-AP&T's production solutions for manufacturing press hardened parts include all of the required technical equipment such as presses, automation, tooling and furnaces.
+AP&T's production solutions for manufacturing press hardened parts include all of the required technical equipment such as presses, automation, tooling and furnace systems.
 The solutions are based on AP&T’s well-tested system of standard modules, which provides a great deal of flexibility, high degree of reliability and compact, space-efficient design.

 For example, our own Multi-Layer Furnace (MLF) has several advantages compared to conventional roller hearth furnaces.
 The concept allows several furnace modules to be stacked on top of each other, which means the installation is extremely space-efficient.
 Production can also be scaled up or down based on need, and heating can be adjusted thereafter.
 Since the furnace only contains a few movable parts and the blanks are immobile during the entire heating process, the risk of both downtime and damage to materials is reduced.

 TemperBox® – tailored properties in press-hardened components

 AP&T’s patented solution for partial press hardening of structural parts – TemperBox® – allows hard and soft zones to be combined in a single finished part, paving the way for innovative body designs and cost-efficient production.
 Individually defined areas of press hardened components can be fully hardened to maximize strength while other areas remain soft in order to achieve the desired ductility and to facilitate post processing such as joining or mechanical cutting.
 This means designers and manufacturing engineers can work more freely without considering costly reinforcements or cycle time intensive hardening processes.
 TemperBox® can be integrated with AP&T's new and existing Multi-Layer Furnaces, as well as be combined with any other type of heat treatment equipment.